Fact Sheets

 U.S. ADOPTION & FOSTER CARE STATISTICS

-In 2021, according the U.S. Department of Health and Human Services [1]:
+In 2021, according to the U.S. Department of Health and Human Services [1]:

 For additional information, see these resources: